Today you're going to learn all the potential benefits of CBD and CBD oil.

 Glaucoma is an eye disease that can ultimately lead to irreversible blindness.
 It occurs with the death of retinal ganglion cells through apoptosis.

-CBD specifically, has antioxidant properties that can prevent neuronal death that is associated with glaucoma.
+CBD specifically, has antioxidant properties that can prevent neuronal death.
+Neuronal death is associated with glaucoma.

 Is CBD Oil Beneficial for Everyone?

-That's why it's critical that you get full-spectrum CBD oil, which has all the cannabinoids, terpenoids and flavonoids that are present in the hemp plant.
+That’s why it’s critical that you get full-spectrum CBD oil.
+It has all the cannabinoids, terpenoids, and flavonoids that are present in the hemp plant.

 Here's what CBD does for me: